sourcegraph/handbook/content/communication/content_guidelines/style_and_mechanics.md

 <h5>Yes</h5>
 <ul>
 <li>With Sourcegraph Universal Code Search you can...</li>
-<li>Sourcegraph Universal Code Search you can...
-You can search across all your repositories with Universal Code Search.</li>
+<li>You can search across all your repositories with Universal Code Search.</li>
 <li>Companies benefit from a universal code search tool because...</li>
 <li>Sourcegraph Batch Changes are...
 Batch Changes allow you to...</li>
 <li>To create a batch change...</li>